MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-apigroup-property.md

 author: SusanneWindfeldPedersen
 ---

-# APIVersion Property (Query)
+# APIGroup Property
-Sets the version(s) of the API endpoint the query is exposed in.
+Sets the group of the API endpoint the query is exposed in.
 The syntax for providing versions is illustrated in the example below:

 ## Applies To